 “If you spend yourselves in behalf of the hungry and satisfy the needs of the oppressed, then your light will rise in the darkness.”
 Isaiah 58:10

-With e-mail and instant messages, the joy of letter writing—and, better yet, receiving letters—is almost a lost commodity.
+With e-mail and text messages, the joy of letter writing—and, better yet, receiving letters—is almost a lost commodity.
 I love getting mail, especially from someone I deeply admire and appreciate.
 My dad used to write to me regularly, and at the bottom of each letter he would include his “life verses,” Isaiah 58:10-11.

 In the broader context of this passage, the Israelites were feeling disconnected from God, although, in their minds, they were doing all the right things.
 So they filed a complaint.
 “Why have we fasted . . . and you have not seen it?
 Why have we humbled ourselves, and you have not noticed?”
 (Isaiah 58:3).